-- Number and percent of participants scoring at or above grade level on the NC End of Grade (EOGs) Tests administered in Grades 3 - 8. - Number and percent of participants who graduate from high school on time, or earn a GED. - Number and percent of participants who attend college or work after program participation. - Reduced incidences of teen pregnancy, juvenile detention, school suspensions, and gang activity in program participant population. - Increased participation in after-school, extracurricular, and mentor programs. - Increased involvement of parents and community volunteers.
+- Number and percent of participants scoring at or above grade level on the NC End of Grade (EOGs) Tests administered in Grades 3 8. - Number and percent of participants who graduate from high school on time, or earn a GED. - Number and percent of participants who attend college, trade school, or work after program participation. - Number and percent of participants who succeed who represent diversity and equity in the community. - Reduced incidences of teen pregnancy, juvenile detention, school suspensions, and gang activity in program participant population. - Increased participation in after-school, extracurricular, and mentor programs. - Increased involvement of parents and community volunteers.